teamulster2/report/report/03_methodology/04_user_interface.md

 ![Home & Settings Page](../diagrams/implementation/ui_1.png "Home and settings page")

-As described in Figure 4, the self test first depicts the current mood and activity of the test person by asking the test person 2 questions.
+As described in Figure 4, the self-test first depicts the current mood and activity of the test person by asking the test person 2 questions.
-To illustrate this, emojis have been used that should be known to everyone.
+To illustrate this, emojis were used, which people from most countries of the world should be familiar with.
 The PVT test starts immediately after the self-assessment.
 As described in Chapter 2, this includes a test of reaction speed and attention span.
 Then the spatial span task starts (Figure 5).